IVA costs and fees

 How much does an IVA cost?

-We recommend our clients to our associated company, PayPlan Partnership Limited, and they don’t charge any upfront fees for setting up your IVA.
+We recommend our clients to our associated companies, PayPlan Partnership Limited or PayPlan Bespoke Solutions Limited, and they don’t charge any upfront fees for setting up your IVA.
 Instead once your IVA has been approved, the charges will be taken from your agreed monthly payments.

 Including your fees within your monthly payments however, will not affect or increase the amount you pay each month.
 This is because your creditors agree to a lower repayment to cover these costs.
 You simply pay the amount agreed in the IVA proposal and your Insolvency Practitioner will distribute the funds to cover the fees and your creditor repayments.
 If there weren’t any IVA fees you would still pay the same amount each month anyway.